 4. “Why do you want to work here?”

-This question reflects both your learning about the company and your interest in the position.
+This question reflects both your knowledge about the company and your interest in the position.
 The interviewer isn’t looking for you to make up a reason to “love” the company.
-They want to hear genuine reasons that align with your career goals and values.
+They want to hear genuine reasons the job aligns with your career goals and values.

 Example: